Azzamean/linux/wp-content/plugins/simple-banner/readme.txt

 `
 = I have the Divi theme and the banner isn't showing. =

-Set your banner position to <code>relative</code> and try this in 'Website Custom CSS':
+Try setting the "Prepend element" setting to <code>header</code>.
+If that doesn't work, set your banner position to <code>relative</code> and try this in 'Website Custom CSS':

 `#main-header:not(.et-fixed-header) {
   position: relative;